mForms : Multimodal Form-Filling with Question Answering: Experiments

-The ATIS dataset is a widely used NLU benchmark for user interacting through natural language with a flight booking system \cite{tur2010left}.
-To use ATIS for visual slot filling as QA, we extended the dataset in several ways.
-First, as shown in Figure \ref{ATISdesc}, each slot is treated as a simulated visual Text Field where the information of the slot tag was displayed in an App with a simple form.
+The ATIS dataset is a widely used NLU benchmark for users interacting through natural language with a flight booking system \cite{tur2010left}.
+To use ATIS for mForms as QA, we extended the dataset in several ways.
+First, as shown in Figure \ref{ATISdesc}, each slot is treated as a simulated visual Text Field where the information of the slot tag is displayed in an App with a simple form.
 As is the case with Text Fields, each slot was reformulated as a natural language Question.
-For example, the ATIS slot tag "B-aircraft\_code" is translated into the question "what is the aircraft code?".
-This modified dataset will be called "ATIS\_visual".
+For example, the ATIS slot tag ``B-aircraft\_code" is translated into the question ``What is the aircraft code?".
+This modified dataset will be called ``ATIS form-filling".

-Table \ref{sample_utts_datasets} summarizes the three Visual App datasets as well as ATIS with simulated visual elements with example utterances from each dataset.
-Table \ref{slot schema} shows the types of slots annotated in each dataset.
-ATIS\_visual has the largest number of slot types at 83.
+Table \ref{sample_utts_datasets} summarizes the three Visual App datasets as well as ATIS form-filling with example utterances from each dataset.
+Table \ref{slot schema} in the Appendix shows the types of slots annotated in each dataset.
+ATIS form-filling has the largest number of slot types at 83.